tjdwill/ewi/journal.md

 ### Language

-- [ ] How do I compare two Eigen objects?
+- [x] How do I compare two Eigen objects?
+    - use the `isApprox()` method.
+The default delta for doubles is 1e-12.
 - [ ] When do I specify `noexcept`?
 - [x] East-style const?
 - [x] `class` vs. `struct`: semantic meanings?
 - [x] How are boolean comparision operator overloads implemented?
 What is the spaceship operator `<=>`?
-- [ ] Difference: Initialization vs. Assignment
+- [x] Difference: Initialization vs. Assignment

 ### Software Design/Project Management